mertturkmenoglu/wanderlust/docs/database.md

 ## Definitions

 - We are using [Drizzle ORM](https://orm.drizzle.team/docs/overview).
-- Every definition is inside `src/db/schema/index.ts` file.
+- Every definition is inside `packages/db` directory.

 ## Migrations

 - In development, you can use `bun run db:push` command to directly change the database without creating migration files.
-- If you want to create migrations, you can run:
+- If you want to create migrations, you can run (inside `apps/api` directory):

 ```sh
 bun db:generate